strayMat/causal-ml-course/slides/event_studies.typ

 #slide(title: "Modern state space models")[

-  - Long Short Term Memory (LSTM) networks @graves2012long: a type of Recurrent Neural Network (RNN) that can learn long-term dependencies.
-Was state of the art for language tasks before transformers.
+  === Long Short Term Memory (LSTM) networks @graves2012long A type of Recurrent Neural Network (RNN) that can learn long-term dependencies.

+  It was state of the art for language tasks before transformers.

+  It is notably hard to train due to vanishing gradient through the time dimension.

+  === Mamba @gu2023mamba
-  - Mamba @gu2023mamba: A recent proposition to mitigate the main limitations of transfomers which is high complexity relative to the length of the sequence.
+  A recent proposition to mitigate one of the main limitations of the transformer architecture: high complexity relative to the length of the sequence.

   Good blog-style introduction in @Ayonrinde2024mamba.
 ]